 Testing is not just about making sure your application works, but giving you the confidence to change any part of your system.
 When you can refactor your code or implement a new feature and still be sure that everything works you can work much faster.

 Having a strong security net in place lets you take more risks and try more interesting paths.
 And those paths are often the ones that make your product great.

 We will expand this into a series of blog posts about how to get started with testing.
-Please leave a comment on what you would like to read as the next topic and check out the Codeship!
+Please leave a comment on what you would like to read as the next topic and check out Continuous Delivery with Codeship!